 - Click on your "video visit" appointment and click "go to eCheck-In".

 - Click “allow” to enable access to your device’s camera and microphone.
 Once you see hardware test: success, your device will be video visit compatible at your scheduled appointment time.
 Log out of your MyChart account when not in use.

 5 minutes before your scheduled video visit:

-Log in to your My UC Health account from your smartphone or tablet and select the begin visit button.
-You should see your face on the bottom of the screen along with a note similar to the image below stating that you are waiting for your doctor.
+Log into your My UC Health account from your device and click the "join call" button to begin your video visit.
+You should see your face on the bottom of the screen along with a note stating that you are waiting for your doctor.

 As with any appointment or visit, a video visit will have a cost associated with it.
 Video visits are temporarily covered by most health insurance carriers.
 UC Health will send an invoice to your insurance carrier after each visit.
 If you have a deductible, copay, or a remaining balance, you will receive a bill for the video visit appointment based on your benefits and defined by your insurance carrier.
 If you do not have insurance coverage, you will receive a bill for your video visit appointment with a 40% discount applied.

 You can request a video visit 24 hours a day, seven days a week through your My UC Health account.
 Your provider will contact you to schedule a time and date for your visit.
 Video visit appointments typically occur during regular office hours.

 No. Video visits are not intended to be used for emergency care.
 If you are experiencing a medical emergency, call 911 immediately.